 During the year under review, the remuneration committee reviewed and evaluated the Group's remuneration policy and structure for the executive Directors, their performance against corporate objectives and results achieved and terms of their service contracts.
-In addition, the remuneration committee has reviewed the remuneration packages of executive Directors and recommended the Board for approval.
+In addition, the remuneration committee has reviewed the remuneration packages of executive Directors and recommended the Board for approval (i.e. the model described in Code Provision E.1.2(c)(ii) of the CG Code is adopted).
 No Director was involved in deciding his/her own remuneration during the year under review.